Frequently Asked Questions

 The membership directory is available to members only and is published each October and distributed to each of BOMA's 16,500 members.
 It is also available through the online Membership Directory for members only.

-How do I obtain back issues or a current copy of the BOMA Magazine?
+How do I obtain a current copy of the BOMA Magazine?

-As a BOMA member, you receive The BOMA Magazine bimonthly as part of your member benefits.
-To obtain an additional one-year subscription to The BOMA Magazine, visit our subscription page.
-Back issues are also available by contacting BOMA's communications department at firstname.lastname@example.org.
+As a BOMA member, you receive The online BOMA Magazine bimonthly as part of your member benefits.
+Back issues are also available by contacting BOMA's communications department at email@example.com.